 How Much Has The Government Been Paying In Bonuses Over The Past 13 Years?

 Ignoring one-off lump sum payment and performance bonus, which is not something you may get every year, here’s the level of bonus for civil servants over the past decade.
-We have automatically included the 13th month bonus and excluded any one-off lump sum payments.
+We have automatically included the 13th-month bonus and excluded any one-off lump sum payments.
 Do note it doesn’t include any performance bonus which is subject to individual performance.

 |Total bonus (inclusive of 13th month, excluding any one-off lump sum)

 Source: Public Service Division (PSD)

-We can see that over the past ten years, average bonus (inclusive of 13-month but excluding any one-off lump sum bonus) is at 2.125 months.
-This means that a civil servant earning the median salary of $3,900 (as of 2019) will get about $8,287 in bonus each year.
+We can see that over the past 14 years, the average bonus (inclusive of 13-month but excluding any one-off lump sum bonus) is 2.14 months.
+This excludes any performance bonus.

 The Civil Service Does Give Decent Bonus, But Don’t Assume It’s Always Guaranteed

 Given that the civil service is the biggest employer of workers in Singapore, it should come as no surprise that many private companies would look to take reference from how much the government is paying out in bonuses.
 And since the government wants to encourage employers to share their profits with employees, it makes sense that it will do its best to set forth a good example.

 At the same time, expecting a significant bonus each year, beyond the usual 13th month, is not something that we should take for granted.
-As shown in 2020, 2009 and even 2019, bonuses can be quite low or even zero in some years besides the 13th month salary.
+As shown in 2019 and 2020, bonuses can be quite low or even zero in some years besides the 13th month salary.
 That said, there are also additional one-off lump sum payments given out in some years.